davidwebstar34/bootcamp/README.md

 - Speak to Administrator about getting your KUBECONFIG setup
 - Set environment variable KUBECONFIG pointing to location of kube-config/config
-- For windows users: you need to update the system/environment variables.
-This needs to have the full path to

 ```
 $ kubectl cluster-info